koshevy/codegena/README.md

 );
 ```

-And also, you can convert stand-alone JSON-schema into type descriptor,
+And also, you can convert just a JSON-schema into type descriptor and render it:
-that could be rendered:

 ```typescript
 import { Convertor } from 'oapi3codegen';